-The District Governor-Nominee shall be a member of the Finance Committee.
+The District Governor-Nominee shall be a (voting) member of the Nominating Committee and (non-voting member)the Finance Committee.
 The District Governor-Nominee shall be involved in all matters and be kept aware of the status of all activities assigned to or otherwise involving the District Governor-Elect.
 The District Governor-Nominee shall also assist the District Governor in any capacity requested.